PanaPapad/ThesisProject/README.md

 !REMEMBER TO ADD CITATION!

 # Database
-The database used is MySQL.
+The database used is MariaDB.
 The database is used to store the data in all of its stages.
 The database is also used to store the results of the IDS.
 The data is stored as Blobs in the database.